Bacteriotherapy

-Fecal Matter Transplant (FMT)
+Fecal matter transplant (FMT)

-Fecal Matter Transplant (FMT) was first documented in humans in 1958.
-The FDA considers FMT a suitable treatment for select patients with C. diff, specifically when standard treatment has failed.
-It shows a 90% success rate in clinical trials for recurrent C. diff infections.
+Fecal matter transplant was first documented in humans in 1958.
+The FDA considers fecal matter transplant a suitable treatment for select patients with C. difficile, specifically when standard treatment has failed.
+It shows a 90% success rate in clinical trials for recurrent C. difficile infections.
 For other illness, it is considered an experimental treatment and should only be done within a research program.

-The process of FMT involves injecting a liquid suspension of healthy stool into the gastrointestinal tract of a patient.
-FMT does not require immunological matching or suppression (unlike typical organ transplants).
-FMT can be performed through nasogastric intubation, nasojejunal intubation, nasoduodenal intubation, upper tract endoscopy, retention enema, gentle rectal enema, or colonoscopy.
-Research is currently being done to see if FMT can be encapsulated and taken orally as a pill.
+The process of fecal matter transplant involves injecting a liquid suspension of healthy stool into the gastrointestinal tract of a patient.
+Fecal matter transplant does not require immunological matching or suppression (unlike typical organ transplants).
+Fecal matter transplant can be performed through nasogastric intubation, nasojejunal intubation, nasoduodenal intubation, upper tract endoscopy, retention enema, gentle rectal enema, or colonoscopy.
+Research is being done to see if fecal matter transplant can be encapsulated and taken orally as a pill.

-FMT is a novel treatment, with few complications known thus far.
+Fecal matter transplant is a novel treatment, with few complications known thus far.
 Minor side effects have been reported as mild diarrhea, cramping, abdominal pain, changes in bowel movements, upper gastrointestinal hemorrhage, IBS symptoms (infectious or not), constipation, and irritable colon.
 There is little known about the possible long-term risk of transmitting an autoimmune disease.
 Protocols vary with regard to quantity of stool being transplanted and method of infusion.

 Fresh unfrozen stool samples are more commonly used than frozen samples.
 The transplant of unfrozen sample is preferably completed within 6 hours.
-Resolution and relapse rates also differ based on the diluents used to make FMT solutions (water, saline, yogurt, milk or saline with psyllium).
-Resolution rates increased with increased volume and relapse rates increased with decreased mass of FMT.
+Resolution and relapse rates also differ based on the diluents used to make fecal matter transplant solutions (water, saline, yogurt, milk or saline with psyllium).
+Resolution rates increased with increased volume and relapse rates increased with decreased mass of fecal matter transplant.

-Further research on FMT is required to directly compare routes of administration, optimal protocol for infusions, and ideal amounts of fecal matter required.
+Further research on fecal matter transplant is required to directly compare routes of administration, optimal protocol for infusions, and ideal amounts of fecal matter required.
 Researchers suggest using a large sample size in order to yield statistically significant results.

-FMT Donation
+Fecal matter transplant donation

-Donors must have refrained from antibiotic usage for as little as 2 months or up to 6 months prior to donating stool.
+Donors must have refrained from antibiotic usage for as little as two months or up to six months prior to donating stool.
 Additionally, donors must not have any history of gastrointestinal disease.
-Blood tests commonly screen donors for hepatitis A, B and C, HIV and syphilis.
+Blood tests are used to screen donors for hepatitis A, B and C, HIV, and syphilis.
 Stool tests may include CD toxin, ova, and parasites.
-1 donor provides feces for more than 1 patient.
+One donor provides feces for more than one patient.
 Fresh donations should be provided on the day of treatment.
 Donors related to recipients typically show higher resolution rates (93%) compared to unrelated donors (84%).